arewhyaeenn/COMP_150_LAB_8_PILLARS_2/README.md

 Note: This will not work on cloud-based IDEs like Cloud9.
 In order to do this task, you must be running on your machine.
 Check out [this lab](https://github.com/arewhyaeenn/OOP_HELLO_WORLD) to get a walk-through on installing the JDK 8 and an IDE on your machine.

 1. Download [SwingDemos.zip](./SwingDemos.zip)
 2. Open the ButtonDemo1 package.
 Read through ButtonDemo1.java, then run it and make sure you understand how it behaves.
+To be clear, you do not need to understand how it works, only what it does; answering the question "how does it work" would require reading through a large hierarchy of classes that `JButton`, `JFrame`, and `JPanel` exist in.
+Luckily, we do not need to do this to **use** these classes; we can simply read their API and trust that the behave as described.
 3. Open the ButtonDemo2 package.
 Read through the DialogButton class.
 Then, read through ButtonClient2.java.
 Try to predict what it's going to do, and then run it and confirm.
 4. Open the GridLayoutDemo package.
 The DialogButton here is essentially the same as that in the previous demo, but without the excessive commenting.
 Read through the GridClient.java.
 Note the order in which the 4 DialogButtons are added to the contents, and what order they appear in the grid.
 Edit GridClient.java so the button grid has 3 columns and 2 rows.
 Create two new DialogButtons (with whatever contents you desire) and add them to the contents with the other buttons such that they end up in the right-most column.
 5. Open the EnumDemo package.
 Read through the MoodButton class; what happens when a MoodButton is clicked?
 Read the EnumClient.java, and try to predict how it will behave.
 Confirm your predictions.